 Education in State-funded second-level schools is free.

-Fees charged by private secondary schools can vary considerably.
+The costs of fee-paying secondary schools can vary considerably.
 You will need to check with each individual school.

 Whatever school you choose, you will need to pay for school books and, where appropriate, school uniforms.
 Usually, you will also have to pay for extra-curricular activities.